Strong Disorder for Stochastic Heat Flow and 2D Directed Polymers: Main results for 2D directed polymers and stochastic heat equation

-\begin{remark}[On the 2D Stochastic Heat Equation] As we already mentioned, the critical 2D Stochastic Heat Flow also arises as the scaling limit of solutions of the 2D stochastic heat equation with mollified noise, see~\cite{Tsai24}.
-Adapting the techniques of the present paper, we can establish versions of \Cref{thm:mainDP} and \Cref{thm:quantitative} for the stochastic heat equation, which we will do in a forthcoming work. \end{remark}
+\begin{remark}[On the mollified 2D stochastic heat equation] We can also consider the 2D SHE regularized by mollification in space, whose solution is known to converge to the SHF in the critical window, see~\cite{Tsai24}.
+Adapting the techniques of the present paper, we can establish a version of \Cref{thm:quantitative,th:mainSHE} in this setting, which will be addressed in a forthcoming work. \end{remark}